luopio/dottedlandscape/README.rst

 QUICKSTART
 ----------

   1. Download the code and install the dependencies
-  - gevent library (pip install gevent)
-  - tornado web server (pip install tornado)
+    - gEvent library: provides co-routines for the central server
+    - Tornado web server: asynchronous communication for the web frontend
-  - tornadio addition for socket.io support (pip install tornadio2)
+    - TornadIO2 addition: socket.io support for Tornado (NB: use v2)
+    - Redis: database support for storing animations and usage statistics
+    - on Linux (Debian variant) these steps might be completed with something like:

+      $ sudo apt-get install python-dev python-setuptools libevent-dev && \
+        sudo easy_install tornado tornadio2 gevent redis

   2. navigate into the src-directory

   3. start panel_server (python panel_server.py)
     - this starts the central panel server

   4. start the web frontend (python web_server.py)
     - this provides the web access to control the panel

   5. navigate to localhost:8888 to play around

   6. optionally start other components:
     - python osc_router.py to forward draw commands to Open Sound Control
     - python serial_connection.py to send commands via serial to something like an Arduino microcontroller
     - python pygame_ledpanel.py to show a quick panel that listens to any changes and displays them

 CONNECTING BLINKENLIGHTS COMPONENTS